GerardoBZentenoM/test-of-all-the-states-of-mexico/README.md

 # test-of-all-the-states-of-mexico
-In this small game you can test your skills in geography, you have to wirte the name of the 32 states of México.
+In this game you can test your skills in geography, you have to write the name of the 32 states of Mexico.
+Good look.
 PD.
 Respect grammar and punctuation

 ## Getting Started 🚀